DenisVoroniuc/reactNative/README.md

 React Native Pet project

+## Installation
+- `npm install -g expo-cli` -- Install expo cli (skip this if you already have expo installed)
+- `npm i` -- Install all the required dependencies

 ## Usage

-- `npm i` -- Install all the required dependencies
 - `npm run ios` -- Build the iOS App (requires a MacOS computer).
 - `npm run android` -- Build the Android App.
 - `npm run web` -- Run as the website in your browser.